 It is probably safe to say that the aim of any QCM measurement is to study and evaluate surface interaction phenomena of some sort.
-The interaction is measured using the resonance frequency, and preferably also dissipation, responses, that provide info on mass and structural changes.
-However, in addition to the mass and structural changes intended to study, there are other factors that also influence the QCM signals.
-One major such factor is temperature.
-Insufficient temperature stability during the measurement will, therefore, introduce temperature related artifacts in the data, and in the end, it will not be possible to determine how much of the measured signals that originate from temperature changes and how much that originates from the surface interaction under study.
+The interaction is measured using the resonance frequency -, and preferably also dissipation-, responses, which provide information on mass and structural changes of the surface-adhering layers of interest.
+However, in addition to the mass and structural changes that are intended to study, there are other factors that also influence the QCM signals.
+One such major factor is temperature.
+Insufficient temperature stability during the measurement will, therefore, introduce temperature related artifacts in the data, and in the end, it will not be possible to determine how much of the measured QCM signals that originate from temperature changes and how much that originates from the surface interaction under study.

-There are three main sources of temperature induced effects commonly observed.
+There are three main sources of temperature induced effects that are commonly observed.
 A change in temperature will change:

 Another, indirect, effect originating in the temperature coefficient of quartz, is changes of the resonance frequency of the reference clock in the electronics.
-The reference clock is also made of quartz and may be affected at large T-variations of the electronics.
-Should the electronics be exposed to large T-variations, this will directly change the measured frequency.
-Well designed electronics employ a so-called oven-controlled crystal oscillator (OCXO) which keeps the reference quartz crystal at a constant temperature (usually well above room temperature) to avoid being influenced by changes in ambient temperature.
+The reference clock is also made of quartz and may be affected at large temperature-variations of the electronics.
+Should the electronics be exposed to large variations of the temperature, this will directly change the measured frequency.
+Well-designed electronics employ a so-called oven-controlled crystal oscillator (OCXO) which keeps the reference quartz crystal at a constant temperature (usually well above room temperature) to avoid being influenced by changes in ambient temperature.

 QCM technology is sensitive to changes of the bulk solution properties.
-The viscosity and density of most liquids are both temperature dependent, and if these properties change they will directly affect the measured resonant and dissipation readings.
+Both the viscosity and the density of most liquids are temperature dependent, and if these properties change, they will directly affect the measured resonant and dissipation readings.

-Overall, the induced artifacts will manifest themselves differently depending on the nature and origin of the T-variation.
+Overall, the temperature induced artifacts will manifest themselves differently depending on the nature and origin of the temperature variation.
 For example, depending on whether the changes are fast or slow, and if they come from the sample or the ambient.
 Temperature variations induced via the sample may happen for example if you are measuring at room temperature and then use a cold sample directly from the fridge.
-Essentially, such a T-change will result in signal spikes.
+Essentially, such a temperature change will result in signal spikes.
 The spikes may be of a large magnitude, but typically they will disappear as the sample temperature equilibrates and returns to the previous value.
 Variations of the ambient temperature, on the other hand, will generate long-term changes of the signals and result in what is perceived as a drifting baseline.
-Temperature-induced changes of the mounting stresses can be a result of both sample and ambient T-variations.
+Temperature-induced changes of the mounting stresses can be a result of both sample and ambient temperature variations.
 They typically manifest themselves as a jump or step-like signal change, which never returns to the previous baseline.

 Figure 1.
-Example of frequency and dissipation as a function of measurement temperature.
-The sensor is coated with a thin polystyrene film, and the measurement is captured in air in the T range 40 – 150 °C. In this case, since the bulk fluid is a gas, the main temperature effect comes from the temperature dependence of the sensor’s resonant frequency.
-The small jumps in the dissipation reading are due to so-called activity dips but are outside the scope of this post.
+Example of QCM-D frequency and dissipation as a function of measurement temperature.
+The sensor is coated with a thin polystyrene film, and the measurement is captured in air in the temperature range 40 – 150 °C. In this case, since the bulk fluid is a gas, the main temperature effect comes from the temperature dependence of the sensor’s resonant frequency.
+The small jumps in the dissipation reading are due to so-called activity dips which is outside the scope of this post.

 Download the overview to learn more why temperature stability is critical and how to avoid temperature related problems.